dduyg/5566677/tags/index.md

       });
     });

-    // Connect every tag to every other tag (like a mesh) for (let i = 0; i < tags.length; i++) {
+    for (let i = 0; i < tags.length; i++) {
       for (let j = i + 1; j < tags.length; j++) {
         edges.push({